 Garden Tours Schedule

-Early each spring, we invite members to offer their gardens for tours, selecting the best month from May to October for viewing.
-We post listings on our Events page and send an email to our membership several days before each tour with the host’s address; member-to-member yard tours are for Wild Ones Ann Arbor Area chapter members and their guests and are not advertised to the general public.
+Early each spring, we invite members to offer their gardens for tours, selecting the best month from April to October for viewing.
+We post listings on our Calendar and send an email to our membership several days before each tour with the host’s address; member-to-member yard tours are for Wild Ones Ann Arbor Area chapter members and their guests and are not advertised to the general public.
 During the growing season, we try to have one or two yard tours scheduled per month.

 Submit Your Yard for a Tour